20101301-Alina-Hasan/The-Newsletter-Community/README.md

 ---

-## 🛠️ Contributing
+## Contributing 🙌

 Contributions are welcome!
-If you'd like to add new features or fix bugs, feel free to submit a pull request.
+If you have suggestions or want to collaborate, feel free to open an issue or pull request.

+## Contact 📧

+For questions or inquiries, reach out via [alina.hasan@g.bracu.ac.bd](mailto:alina.hasan@g.bracu.ac.bd)

 ---

-## 📧 Contact

-For questions or inquiries, reach out via [asif93@student.sust.edu](mailto:alina.aman.hasan@gmail.com).
+Feel free to ⭐ the repo if you find it useful.